cv

 • Built and validated full Geant4-based Monte Carlo simulation of the experimental system, including physics modeling of photon scattering and muon interactions.

-• Developed a custom ML architecture that inferred photon time-of-propagation to reconstruct 3D tomograms from 2D detector arrays.
+• Developed a custom ML architecture that uses TDC-based photon time-of-propagation measurements to infer depth information, enabling 3D tomographic reconstruction from 2D detector plane data.

 • Actively involved in multiple data-taking campaigns, including first experimental run; maintained 24/7 operations and emergency response support.